tmobadmin/budget/README.md

 There you can see a resulting application with expenses, incomes, ratios, totals and all other requirements.

-Please send back a GitHub repository link to think your solution.
+Please send back a GitHub repository link to see your solution.